 In 1992, Congress established the Immigrant Investor Pilot Program, which created the regional center designation.
 Regional centers have come to form the backbone of the EB-5 Program.

-EB-5 Regional Center Application Process
+An Overview of the EB-5 Regional Center Application Process

 Documentation that must be submitted along with Form I-924 include the following: